Email Us Contact

 Private Investigation Services in California

-California is the most populous state in the nation, and its private investigation industry is one of the most heavily regulated.
-The Bureau of Security and Investigative Services (BSIS) oversees PI licensing, ensuring that every licensed investigator in California meets strict professional standards.
+California is the most populous state in the nation, and its private investigation industry is one of the most heavily regulated in the world.
+Operating as a private investigator in the Golden State requires navigating a complex web of stringent privacy laws, rigorous licensing requirements, and diverse geographical and cultural environments.
+The Bureau of Security and Investigative Services (BSIS), under the California Department of Consumer Affairs, oversees PI licensing, ensuring that every licensed investigator meets strict professional standards.

 California Investigation Services

-- Attorney support - Litigation support for California law firms across all practice areas
+• Attorney Support: Litigation support, process serving, and witness locates for California law firms across all practice areas.

-California has some of the strictest PI licensing requirements in the country:
+California has some of the strictest PI licensing requirements in the country.
+To legally call themselves a private investigator in California, an individual must meet the following criteria set by the BSIS:

 California-Specific Legal Considerations